A Complete Guide to PPC Ad Targeting Options

 Customer Uploads

-The second kind of remarketing list is a Customer Upload, or a list of customer emails you import into Google, Bing, or Yahoo.
+Another kind of Remarketing list is a Customer Upload, or a list of customer emails you import into Google, Bing, or Yahoo.

 The ad platforms will then match the email addresses you provided with the users on their email provider and allow you to target them.